 How can I find out more information or who can I complain to?

-To request a copy of Lifeline records relating to you, or if you are unhappy with any aspect about how we use your information or how we comply with your request, you can contact:
+To request a copy of Lifeline records relating to you, or if you are unhappy with any aspect about how we use your information or comply with your request, you can contact:

 Data Protection Office Belfast Health and Social Care Trust